-Jeannine Hall Gailey is the Poet Laureate of Redmond, Washington and the author of three books of poetry, She Returns to the Floating World, published by from Kitsune Books in 2011, a finalist for the 2012 Eric Hoffer Montaigne Medal and a winner of a Florida Publishers Association Presidential Award for Poetry, and Becoming the Villainess, which was published by Steel Toe Books in 2006.
-Her third book, Unexplained Fevers, was published by New Binary Press in 2013.
+Jeannine Hall Gailey recently served as the second Poet Laureate of Redmond, Washington and is the author of three books of poetry, She Returns to the Floating World, published by from Kitsune Books in 2011 and re-released by Two Sylvias Press in 2013, which was a finalist for the 2012 Eric Hoffer Montaigne Medal and a winner of a Florida Publishers Association Presidential Award for Poetry, Becoming the Villainess, which was published by Steel Toe Books in 2006, and Unexplained Fevers, published by New Binary Press in 2013.
 She has a B.S. in Biology and an M.A. in English from the University of Cincinnati, as well as an M.F.A. in Creative Writing from Pacific University.
 Her poems have been featured on NPR’s The Writer’s Almanac and on Verse Daily; two were included inThe Year’s Best Fantasy and Horror.
 In 2007 she received a Washington State Artist Trust GAP Grant and in 2007 and 2011 a Dorothy Sargent Rosenberg Poetry Prize.
 She volunteers as an editorial consultant for Crab Creek Review, writes book reviews, and teaches at National University’s MFA Program.

 For more details, see her “curriculum vita.”